-This HRI Engine Profile defines an HRI Engine called ‘MainHRI’ having two HRI Components: ‘person_detection’ and ‘person_identification’.
-The profile name is defined as ‘MainHRI’ and the HRI Engine Profile ID as “urn:x- rois:def:HRIEngine:ATR::MainHRI” in the <gml:name> tag and the <gml:identifier> tag, respectively, within the
+This RoIS Engine Profile defines an RoIS Engine called ‘MainHRI’ having two RoIS Components: ‘person_detection’ and ‘person_identification’.
+The profile name is defined as ‘MainHRI’ and the RoIS Engine Profile ID as “urn:x- rois:def:HRIEngine:ATR::MainHRI” in the <gml:name> tag and the <gml:identifier> tag, respectively, within the

 <rois:HRIEngineProfile> tag.
-The HRI Component Profiles in this HRI Engine are defined by specifying the ID of that HRI Component Profile by the <rois:HRIComponent> within the <rois:HRIEngineProfile> tag.
+The RoIS Component Profiles in this RoIS Engine are defined by specifying the ID of that RoIS Component Profile by the <rois:HRIComponent> within the <rois:HRIEngineProfile> tag.